 The primary difference between daily and monthly contact lenses is durability.
 Both are designed to be thrown away eventually, but monthly contacts are much thicker than dailies and last a lot longer.
 It’s also important to note that monthly, or extended wear contacts, still need to be taken out before bed to be cleaned and stored.

-The main draw for extended wear contacts is that they last longer than dailies.
+The main draw for extended wear contacts is that they last longer.
 However, they also have their downsides.
 For instance, residue still builds up on monthly lenses despite daily cleaning.
 This increases your risk of infection and seasonal allergies that can make your eyes feel dry, runny, sensitive, and irritated.
-Dailies prevent this by using a fresh pair every day.
+Daily contacts prevent this by using a fresh pair every day.

 - Swollen eyelids